 Check the details with your favourite bamboo clothing brand before making a decision about whether to go ahead with purchasing your next pair of bamboo leggings or t-shirt.
 If they are truly eco-friendly, they should be paying attention to where the raw bamboo that makes their clothing comes from.

 We’ve already looked briefly at the intensive processing that goes into turning wood pulp into viscose fabric.
-It is no surprise that the use of all of those chemicals comes at a cost, both to people and the environment.
+It is no surprise that the use of all of those chemicals comes at a cost, both to people and to the environment as a whole.

 In traditional viscose manufacture, carbon disulfide is used to treat the wood pulp before it is spun into fabric.
 But this chemical has serious consequences for the workers who make viscose.
 Studies have found that carbon disulfide is associated with a range of health issues, including heart disease, cancer, birth defects, and psychiatric disorders.